gouvinb/go-microservice/README.md

 Basic microservice in Go.

-## LICENCES
+## LICENSE

 Copyright 2016 gouvinb.
 All rights reserved.
-Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE.md file.